abilian/lab.abilian.com/docs/Tech/Cloud/6 pilars AWS.md

-From "The AWS Well-Architected Coloring Book"
+In this note, we discuss the 6 "pillars" introduced in "The AWS Well-Architected Coloring Book":

 1. The **operational excellence** pillar focuses on running and monitoring systems, and continually improving processes and procedures.
 Key topics include automating changes, responding to events, and defining standards to manage daily operations.
 2. The **security** pillar focuses on protecting information and systems.
 Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.